Haivision/srt/docs/API.md

 socket itself.
 Note though that there are some post-bound options that have important meaning when set prior to connecting.

+Note that usually options can be set either on a group or on a socket, and when set on a group, it will be remembered and then derived by every socket that will be automatically created and added to the group.
+This concerns every socket option, unless different rule for that case is declared explicitly.

 This option list is sorted alphabetically.
 Note that some options can be either only a retrieved (GET) or specified (SET) value.